There are quite large differences in sound between CD transports…

 This is also controversial and I can understand why.
 If the quality of any digital signal depends only on timing, why should different feet give a different sound?
 Well, maybe it influences the way that vibrations are conducted to the inner parts of the player hence causing the laser to mistrack.
 Or maybe there’s more to it than that.
 But I do know that feet make a large difference to the perceived sound.
 Soft rubbery feet make the sound soft and slow and hard cones make the sound more delineated and improve transient response.

 Transports really do have their own sound signature and this is easy to hear.
 Look for differences in speed, attack, dynamics and fluidity.
-The differences are indeed not super-large, but absolutely clearly audible and, the CD Pro 2 aside, it is comforting to find that the mechanism’s inherent sound characteristics are usually audible regardless of the player brand that they are used in.
+The differences are indeed not super-large, but absolutely clearly audible and, the CD Pro 2 aside, it is comforting to find that the mechanism’s inherent sound characteristics are usually audible irrespective of the player brand in which they are implemented.